 Do you have a short story you’ve been dying to share with the world, but aren’t sure how to get it out there?
 Perhaps you long to be the next O’Henry, or have a child who aspires to be an author.
 If any of those scenarios sound familiar, then the Write Michigan Short Story Contest may have your pen name written all over it, and possibly a $500 cash prize that awaits you.

-Presented by the Kent District Library and Grand Rapids-based Schuler Books, this literary competition for Michigan residents is seeking submissions in four categories: Youth (11 and under), Teen (12-17), Adult (18 and older), and Spanish.
+Presented by the Kent District Library and Grand Rapids-based Schuler Books, the Michigan Short Story Contest is for Michigan residents.
+The literary competition is seeking submissions in four categories: Youth (11 and under), Teen (12-17), Adult (18 and older), and Spanish.
 All Spanish-language submissions, regardless of the age of the author, should be submitted to the Spanish category only.
 All those 18 and over, submitting to either the Adult or Spanish category, are required to pay a $10 fee to enter the competition.
-Youth and teen submissions are free.
+Youth and teen submissions for the Michigan Short Story Contest are free.

 The contest has a Readers’ Choice component as well as Judges’ Choice.
 Each category will have one $250 runner-up as well as one $500 Reader’s Choice winner and one $500 Judge’s Choice champion.